charter for nightlife without discrimination

 // To maintain and continuously update knowledge and skills regarding discrimination.

-Some restaurateurs have the resources and skills to ensure that the necessary courses, information, etc. are offered, but a number of restaurateurs will not be able to undertake this task alone.
+Some nightlife operators have the resources and skills to ensure that the necessary courses, information, etc. are offered, but a number of nightlife operators will not be able to undertake this task alone.

-We are therefore positive about centrally managed training courses that can make it easy and attractive for restaurateurs across the industry to work with knowledge and prevention, both in the management teams and among the staff who have direct contact with nightlife guests.
+We are therefore positive about centrally managed training courses that can make it easy and attractive for nightlife operators across the industry to work with knowledge and prevention, both in the management teams and among the staff who have direct contact with nightlife guests.

 We are also convinced that ongoing dialogue on preventing and combating discrimination and mutual exchange of experiences in themselves has a preventive and strengthening effect on our efforts.